Presidential transition of Woodrow Wilson: Policy and political matters

 During the transition, Wilson largely avoided taking stances on hot-button issues before the lame duck congress.
 The norms at the time for presidential transitions had been that presidents-elect would generally stay away from Washington, D.C. until shortly before their inauguration, and would keep themselves busy with forming their cabinet and other work, avoiding making statements or taking actions that would weaken the ability of the outgoing president to conduct their job as president.

-An exception to Wilson staying removed from hot button issues took place when Wilson wrote a letter in late November that would be privately seen by many Democrats, but kept private from the public, which argued against the idea of creating a term limit on the presidency that would limit occupants to a single-term.
-The idea of creating a single-term limit on the presidency had been discussed for many years, particularly by Democrats, and had been included in the official 1912 party platforms of both the Democratic and Republican parties.
+An exception to Wilson staying removed from hot button issues took place when Wilson wrote a letter in late November that would be privately seen by many Democrats, but kept private from the public, which argued against the idea of creating a term limit on the presidency that would limit occupants to a single six-year term.
+On February 1, 1913, the Senate passed a resolution to that effect, by a vote of 47 to 23.
+The idea of creating a single six-year presidential term had been discussed for many years, particularly by Democrats, and had been included in the official 1912 party platforms of both the Democratic and Republican Parties.
 Outgoing Republican president William Howard Taft, in his lame duck period, voiced continued support for the idea, and so did prominent Democrat William Jennings Bryan.
 Wilson's opposition may have helped to kill any action on moving to put in place an amendment that would create such a term-limit.

 Another instance where Wilson chimed in on a hot-button issue was his urging of Republican members of Congress to pass banking and currency reform.

 As the effective head of the Democratic Party, Wilson had some political obligations during his transition.
 A number of state legislatures selected their state's United States senators in January and February.
 With complicated three-way power splits in a number of state legislatures between Democrats, Republicans, and Progressives, in a number of states compromises had to be brokered in order to get the requisite consensus to elect senators.
 Democratic leaders in a number of states where Democrats lacked the power and leverage to push through a Democratic senate candidate sought Wilson's advice on whether or not they should broker deals with the Progressive Party in which they would support a Progressive Party candidate for United States Senate.
 Documents from the transition seem to indicate that Wilson generally gave only summary responses to their queries.